unni-krishnan-95/copy/_posts/2016-11-7-ncl-network-analysis1.md

 <div class="rBorder" markdown="1">
 <span style="color:red">1. __What was the compromised website that was used to infect users with malware?__</span>

-Looking though the streams we come across __Referer__ in stream 4.
+Looking through the streams, we come across __Referer__ in stream 4.
 This shows us that someone is requesting another webpage, looking at the __Referer__ URL will provide us the compromised website name.

 <a href="/images/ncl-http2-1.png"><img src="/images/ncl-http2-1.png"></a>